featurevisor/featurevisor/docs/react.md

 Given the nature of components in React, they can re-render many times.

 You are advised to minimize the number of calls to Featurevisor SDK in your components by using memoization techniques.

+## Example repository

+You can find a fully functional example of a React application using Featurevisor SDK here: [https://github.com/featurevisor/featurevisor-example-react](https://github.com/featurevisor/featurevisor-example-react).